Tips

 Be honest with yourself, but also with your guide

-In Rodmaps, we very often observe that anglers overestimate their level with their guide.
-This involves errors of judgment which could threaten the smooth running of your stay.
-So be honest with yourself and your guide about your fishing level and skills.
+At Rodmaps, we very often find that anglers overestimate their level with their guide.
+This can lead to errors of judgement that could jeopardise your trip.
+So be honest with yourself and with your guide about your level of fishing and your skills.
 Fishing is a sport that requires practice and experience.
-Whatever techniques you choose during your typical fishing trip, if you are a total novice and you do not know beforehand, you risk having a long, very long day...
+Whatever techniques you choose for your typical fishing trip, if you're a total novice and don't let them know beforehand, you risk spending a long, long day...

 Also, do not expect your sea bass fishing sessions to serve you effectively against a yellowfin tuna or a 50 kg GT.
 Or that your level of fly fishing for trout is necessarily sufficient to find a bonefish or a tarpon with this same technique.
 Don't over-sell your skills to the guide.
 You will only waste time and also your credibility.